Grigory Sokolov plays Schubert, Beethoven, Rameau, and Brahms

-Russian pianist Grigory Sokolov entered the Leningrad Conservatory in 1957 and is today considered one of the greatest pianists of our time.
-Every year he gives around 80 concerts, including an annual recital at the Berliner Philharmonie, which is always sold out.
-In 2012, Der Tagesspiegel declared: "[Grigory Sokolov] dreams his artistic dream; more abstract, more profound, yet at the same time more delicate than most of his colleagues.
+Sokolov entered the Leningrad Conservatory in 1957; today he is considered one of the greatest pianists of our time.
+He gives around 80 concerts per year, including an annual recital at the Berliner Philharmonie (always sold out).
+In 2012, Der Tagesspiegel declared: "[Sokolov] dreams his artistic dream; more abstract, more profound, yet at the same time more delicate than most of his colleagues.
 Listening to him is like a gift, and often astonishes."

 Sokolov's 2014 Berliner Philharmonie recital is centered around works from the twilight of the classic era: Schubert's Impromptus and Drei Klavierstücke, and Beethoven's incredible Hammerklavier Sonata.
 These warhorses of the piano repertoire are complemented by five selections from Rameau's keyboard works (including the "Danse des sauvages" from Les Indes galantes), and Brahms' Intermezzo No. 2, Op.
 117.